GameFaceUK/GameFace/client/README.md

-## angular2-seed
+## GameFace

-A simple starter project demonstrating the basic concepts of Angular 2.
+A simple gamification of task

 ### Usage